What is in this leaflet

 - potassium supplements or potassium-containing salt substitutes

-- non-steroidal anti-inflammatory drugs (NSAIDs), medicines used to relieve pain, swelling and other symptoms of inflammation
+- non-steroidal anti-inflammatory drugs (NSAIDs), used to relieve pain and inflammation

 - insulin and tablets used to treat diabetes